kirilligum/dacli/README.md

 # Why:
 - **no learning curve**  -- use linux instead of learning new environments and languages, such as python/pandas, R, Octave, Matlab, ...
 - **tired of waiting?** profiler-optimizaed cache-aware C++ and automatic switching between the latest algorithms; even avoiding expensive operations, such as division.
 Faster than numpy, matlab, R, ...
-- **really big data?** --  one-pass online algorithms that minimize I/O, distribution of reading and computing the data, and convinient for clusters' scheduling
+- **really big data?** --  one-pass online algorithms that minimize I/O and don't crush due to lack of memory, parallel reading and computing, and convinient for clusters' scheduling
 - **prototype quickly** = streams and component programming by using pipes `|` for intuitive work flow + less typing + leverage cli tools that you already know